ttbarnes/angular-ticker/README.md

 }
 ```

 - Each ticker `li` has a height of `39px` (this isn't specifically defined).
 The height of an `li` is used to begin the scrolling effect with a minus margin of the same value.
 You may want to change this for different breakpoints (mobile could have 2 lines of text for example).
+For simplicity, only desktop is catered for as a default.
 Custom styles could be:

 ```
 ticker .minus-margin-top {